OrangesChen/Metal/README.md

-# Metal
+# MetalVideo
-Triangle Swift

-一个简单的使用Metal绘制图形的Demo，Demo里有详细的说明。
+Use Metal to get the pixelBuffer change YUV to RGB